TV One’s ‘Unsung’ Spotlights Goodie Mob and CeeLo’s Decision to Go Solo

 With hits including “Dirty South,” “Black Ice,” and “Cell Therapy,” the collective cemented their place in hip hop history.
 But when CeeLo decided to pursue a solo career, it threatened to end the group for good.

-All four members of Goodie Mob, along with friends and family, including Big Boi, T.I., and Killer Mike, came together to tell their story.
+All four members of Goodie Mob, along with their friends and family, including Big Boi, T.I., and Killer Mike, came together to tell their story for TV One.

-The episode of Unsung airs Sunday, April 19 at 10 p.m.
+The episode of Unsung aired on Sunday, April 19 at 10 p.m.
 ET/9C on TV One.